South Malabar

+Unlike most of Thrissur district, which was historically part of Cochin state; Guruvayur formed part of the erstwhile Malabar district.

 Under British rule, South Malabar's chief importance lay in producing coconut, pepper, and tiles.
 Old administrative records of the erstwhile Madras Presidency recorded that the most remarkable plantation owned by the government in the Madras Presidency was the teak plantation at Nilambur, planted in 1844.
 South Malabar held importance as one of the two districts in the Madras Presidency that lay on the western Malabar Coast, thus accessing the marine route through the Arabian Sea via its ports at Beypore and Fort Kochi.
 The first railway line of Kerala, from Tirur to Beypore, was laid for it.

 Kozhikode is the capital and largest city of the whole of Malabar, followed by Palakkad.
 The South Malabar region is bounded by North Malabar (Korapuzha) to north, the hilly region of Nilgiris and Palakkad Gap which connects Coimbatore to east, Cochin to south, and Arabian Sea to west.
 The historical regions of Nediyiruppu Swaroopam, Eranad, Valluvanad, Parappanad, Kavalappara, Vettathunadu, the Nilambur Kingdom, Nedungadis, and Palakkad, are all included in South Malabar.
 The longest three rivers of Malabar region, namely the Bharathappuzha, Chaliyar, and Kadalundi Rivers, flow through South Malabar.